IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

   ```

   - The `apiVersion` and the `kind` specifies the custom resource to create. `AppsodyApplication` in this case.

   - The metadata specifies a name for the instance of `AppsodyApplication` custom resource (CR) and the namespace to deploy to.
   - The image you pushed to internal registry is specified for `applicationImage` parameter.
   - The port for service is specified as 9080.
   - Readiness probe specifies when the application, running inside the pod, is ready to accept traffic.
 Traffic will not be sent to it unless it's in `Ready` state.
   - Liveness probe specifies the ongoing health of the running container.
 The container will be restarted when liveness probe failures exceed the specified threshold.
+The hope is that the problem will be resolved with restart.
   - For probes, we are using the main page `/CustomerOrderServicesWeb/index.html`, which is not the best indication that the app is fully functional.
 Since the application was not modified, it's the best option.
+When we modernize the application later, we'll implement better mechanisms.
   - The settings on probes are:
     - `periodSeconds`: how often (in seconds) to perform the probe
     - `failureThreshold` - When a Pod starts and the probe fails, Kubernetes will try this many times before giving up.
-Giving up in case of liveness probe means restarting the container - in hope that the problem will be resolved when restarted.
+Giving up in case of liveness probe means restarting the container.
 In case of readiness probe the Pod will be marked _unready_.
-Kubernetes will not send traffic to Pod unless it's marked _ready_.
     - `initialDelaySeconds`: Number of seconds after the container has started before probes is initiated.
 Allows the application to complete initial setups.
   - The `expose` field is a simple toggle to enable Route (proxy) - to expose your application outside the cluster.
   - The termination policy specified under `route` configures a secured route.

 ### Deploy application

-1. In OpenShift console, from the panel on left-side, click on **Operators** and then **Installed Operators**.
+1. In OpenShift console, from the panel on left-side, click on **Operators** > **Installed Operators**.
-1. From the `Project` drop down menu, select `apps-was`.
+1. From the `Project` drop-down menu, select `apps-was`.
 1. You'll see `Appsody Operator` on the list.
 From the `Provided APIs` column, click on `Appsody Application`.
 1. Click on `Create AppsodyApplication` button.
 1. Delete the default template.